Connect with others who understand.

 Whether you have PNEA or epilepsy, reducing the stress in your life can be helpful.
 According to the Epilepsy Foundation, 9 out of 10 people who actively manage their stress believe it has cut their risk of seizures.

-If your health care team finds that you have PNEA and not epilepsy, your treatment is likely to involve a multidisciplinary team such as a psychologist, neurologist, primary care provider, and possibly a psychiatrist and mental health counselor.
+If your health care team finds that you have PNEA and not epilepsy, your treatment is likely to involve a multidisciplinary team such as a psychologist, neurologist, primary care provider, and possibly a psychiatrist and mental health counselor to address the underlying psychological problem.

-If you instead have epilepsy, your health care team will make a determination of which treatments will work best for you.
+If you instead have epilepsy, your health care team will determine which treatments will work best for you.
 This may include medications such as antiepileptic drugs, implanted devices, dietary changes, surgery, or a combination of these treatments — in addition to reducing your stress.

-Curbing your stress can not only help clear your mind; it can allow you to get out of a loop in which you are stressed about actually having a seizure.
+Curbing your stress can not only help clear your mind, it can allow you to get out of a loop in which you are stressed about having a seizure.
 “My main stress is worrying about having a seizure,” one MyEpilepsyTeam member said.

-Although stress is a part of everyone’s life, managing its impact on you could help reduce your seizures or attacks in the future.
+Although stress is a part of everyone’s life, managing its impact could help reduce your seizures or attacks in the future.

 Talk With Others Who Understand